dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2018-01-19-The-Concept-Of-Yoga.md

 header:
      teaser: /assets/images/wiapost/5067-The-Concept-Of-Yoga.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![The Concept Of Yoga](/assets/images/wiapost/5067-The-Concept-Of-Yoga.jpg)

-## The Concept Of Yoga
+# The Concept Of Yoga

 Cleaning and alignment of a person
 at the physical, emotional, intellectual, and energy